 Visitor Information for GOMA Brisbane

-Entry to the museum and many of the exhibits, including most of the limited time visiting collections, are free.
-There are always several exhibitions running at the one time but I find my mind can only take in one a day as the styles can vary so dramatically – I need some sort of palette cleanser in between them to enjoy them properly.
+Entry to the museum and many of the exhibits, including most of the limited-time visiting collections, are free.
+There are always several exhibitions running at one time but I find my mind can only take in one a day as the styles can vary so dramatically – I need some sort of palette cleanser in between them to enjoy them properly.

-With that in mind you will find onsite a cafe, Bistro and Restaurant if you want to take some time out to absorb what you have seen.
-Alterntively you are only a very short walk from the Southbank Parklands here and the restaurant strip of Little Stanley Street.
+With that in mind, you will find onsite a cafe, Bistro and Restaurant if you want to take some time out to absorb what you have seen.
+Alternatively, you are only a very short walk from the Southbank Parklands here and the restaurant strip of Little Stanley Street.

 So what do you think?
 Will you make a date to get along to the next exhibition at GOMA?
-Do you enjoy modern art or have had your perception changed by a particular artist or piece?
+Do you enjoy modern art or has your perception been changed by a particular artist or piece?